ominiverdi/matrix-llmagent/README.md

 ## Installation

-1. Ensure `irssi-varlink` is loaded in your irssi
+1. Install dependencies: `uv sync --dev`
-2. Install dependencies: `uv sync --dev`
+2. Copy `config.json.example` to `config.json` and configure your API keys
-3. Copy `config.json.example` to `config.json` and configure your API keys
+3. Set up Matrix credentials in config.json
-4. Run the service: `uv run irssi-llmagent`
+4. Run the service: `uv run matrix-llmagent`

-Alternatively, see `docs/docker.md` for running this + irssi in a Docker compose setup.
+Note: This is currently in migration from IRC to Matrix.
+See PLAN.md for details.

 ## Configuration